 Fast charging technologies such as Power Delivery can help reduce the time it takes to charge a laptop.
 On average, most laptops take anywhere from 2 to 4 hours to fully charge, depending on the factors mentioned above.

-To reduce charging time for laptops, it’s essential to use an original charger specifically designed for the laptop, turn off the device while charging, and avoid overcharging the battery.
+To reduce for laptops, it’s essential to use an original charger specifically designed for the laptop, turn off the device while charging, and avoid overcharging the battery.
 By following these tips, you can optimize charging times for your laptop and prolong the lifespan of the battery.

 Electric Vehicles